m-lab/murakami-viz/README.md

 # Murakami Viz

-**Note**: This project is not actively maintained by the M-Lab team anymore.

 A visualization service of Murakami tests using Koa and React.

 Murakami-Viz was developed in collaboration with US public libraries, Simmons University, and Internet2's Community Anchor program, as an accompanying service to [Murakami](https://github.com/m-lab/murakami), with support from the Institute for Museum and Library Services (IMLS) in IMLS Award [#LG-71-18-0110-18](https://www.imls.gov/grants/awarded/lg-71-18-0110-18).
 The application is a Docker-based web service that provides a basic data visualization and access service for tests collected by Murakami measurement devices.
 Though it's initial audience and user interfaces are somewhat public library focused, Murakami-Viz can be useful for any organization as a part of their measurement initiatives.

+**Note**: After the conclusion of the IMLS project 2021, this repository is no longer actively maintained by the M-Lab team.
+Community contributions are welcome.

 ## Requirements